danog/MadelineProtoDocs/docs/API_docs/types/NotifyPeer.md

 $NotifyPeer = 'me'; // The currently logged-in user

+$NotifyPeer = 'admin'; // The admin of the bot (the first peer returned by getReportPeers in an event handler)

 $NotifyPeer = 44700; // bot API id (users)
 $NotifyPeer = -492772765; // bot API id (chats)
 $NotifyPeer = -10038575794; // bot API id (channels)